 Relaxing the definition of probability 1 computation further does not increase computational power.
 An alternative definition of probability 1 limit-stable computation is to require that as time goes to infinity, the probability of expressing the correct output approaches 1.
-In contrast to limit-stability, the output may change infinitely often, so long as the frequency of time the output is incorrect approaches 0.
+In contrast to limit-stability, the output may change infinitely often.
 Note that this is exactly the distinction between almost sure convergence and convergence in probability.
 Our proof that probability 1 limit-stable computation is limited to Δ_2^0 predicates applies to this weaker sense of convergence as well, bolstering the generality of our result.
 Interestingly, it is still unclear whether in CRNs there is a natural definition of probability 1 computation that exactly corresponds to the class of Turing-computable functions.